 Why are they popular?
 Well, consider that these vehicles offer the higher ground clearance that people came to love about SUVs, optional AWD, a great deal of utility, and better gas mileage.
 Otherwise, I don't have a good answer, nor does anybody else.
 When one thinks about it, the majority of subcompact, compact, and midsize crossovers are either station wagons or hatchbacks that have a raised ride height and a bolder look.
 With those "simple changes" one can make a lackluster product suddenly sell like hotcakes.

 So here we are in the crossover dominated era, but despite the hype surrounding these vehicles, I predict that it will be short lived.
 I believe this because of an established trend that dictates the moves that every company in the industry makes: changing consumer preferences.
 When reading the above paragraphs, you may have noticed two major consumer trends.
 First off, family vehicles tend to go grow stale within a decade's time (mostly because it takes this long for people to see beyond the frills of their family cars), at which point something else tends to come along and displace the status quo.
-The second trend has to do with the fact that no adult wants to drive around in the same vehicle that they rode in the back of in his or her youth.
+The second trend (which I have heard elsewhere and will restate here) has to do with the fact that no adult wants to drive around in the same vehicle that they rode in the back of in his or her youth.
 This is why the minivan proved to be more popular over the station wagon in its heyday, and why the crossover is more popular than the minivan is today.
 The current crop of kids riding in the back of their mom's Toyota Highlander will never buy that vehicle.
 They may buy another Toyota vehicle, but certainly not that one.
 For these reasons, I feel confident that the success of the crossover is not going to last in the long run, and while the body style may not completely fall out of fashion, within the next decade-and-a- half, I think that the vehicle won't be as popular as it is today.